-This stall shares the same name as song by Wang Leehom, and perhaps one of the reasons why well loved by locals and tourists alike.
+This stall shares the same name as the famous song by Wang Leehom, and perhaps just one of the reasons why it is well loved by the residents nearby.

 Won’t say that I totally enjoyed the gravy as I found it lacking in that particular “oomph” and was a tad oily, but the coconut flavour was pleasantly mild so some would like that aspect.